 As an experiment, I had successfully grown two lemon trees from seed, but they died after a year.
 I have done further research and determined that I overwatered them that caused the root to rot, and the tree eventually died off.

-I'm sure that I'm not the only one who had made the same mistake.
+I’m sure that I’m not the only one who had made the same mistake.
 Lots of people look for the right comprehensive information on how to grow a lemon tree from seed.
-You can learn from my mistake and follow this guide to grow it successfully.
+You can learn from mistakes and follow this guide to grow it successfully.

-However, I won't recommend growing a citrous trees such as lemon from seed for two reasons.
-It usually takes longer over the several years before the plant gets mature enough to fruit.
+However, I won’t recommend growing citrus trees such as lemon from seed for two reasons.
+It usually takes longer than several years before the plant gets mature enough to fruit.
 And most times, the fruit quality may not be as good as the lemon that you just tasted.

 However, growing your plant from seed is fun, and let’s find out how you can grow it successfully.